 Being a millionaire can mean all sorts of things, but in this guide we’re essentially going to look at a realistic path in which you can build up your wealth to a target beyond £1,000,000.

-Let’s briskly walk through the rest of your life, taking a look at the steps you can take to become a millionaire (or even a billionaire!).
+Let’s quickly walk through the rest of your life, taking a look at the steps you can take to become a millionaire (or even a billionaire!).

-Most students have to scrimp just to get by, and can expect to leave university with a hefty amount of student debt (see how much).
+Most students have to scrimp just to get by, and can expect to leave university with a hefty amount of student debt (if you’re feeling brave today, here’s just how much).

-So, becoming a millionaire at this stage in your life is a tall order.
-If you’re serious about being wealthy though, now’s the time to get your act together.
+So, becoming a millionaire at this stage in your life is a little out of reach.
+However, if you have serious aspirations to become rich later down the line, now’s the time to get your act together.

-The wealth game is a long slog.
-Money doesn’t come easy.
+The money game is a long slog – cash doesn’t grow on trees.
 Before you embark on your millionaire challenge, it’s vital that you have a clear life plan.